 ‘Range anxiety’ sits at the route of the electric vehicle paradox.
 The quicker car owners switch to using electric vehicles the quicker the transport network we become carbon neutral, but take-up is slow as people worry about adequate charging infrastructure and charging time.
 In turn industry revenues simply don’t support the accelerated roll-out of charging infrastructure.
 Catch 22!

-The EV Assist research programme includes engagement with electric vehicle users, vehicle manufacturers, retailers, rental companies and charge point vendors and operators.
-It will initially focus on: how can information be most efficiently captured and shared; how to incentivise EV-users to share their travel requirements with operators; how operators can most effectively exploit EV Assist travel demand forecasts, and; calculating the impact EV Assist can have on the UK government’s “Road to Zero” strategy, which aims to lead the world in zero emission vehicle technology.
+The EV Assist programme includes engagement with electric vehicle users, vehicle manufacturers, retailers, rental companies and charge point vendors and operators.
+It focuses on leveraging YST’s travel assistant platform to: incentivise EV-users to share their travel requirements with operators; enable operators to effectively exploit EV Assist travel demand forecasts, and; calculate the impact this can have on the UK government’s “Road to Zero” strategy, which aims to lead the world in zero-emission vehicle technology.

-In this 2m overview ‘You.
+In this 2m mid-project update from the initial EV Assist feasibility study ‘You.
 Smart.
 Thing.’
-CEO, Chris Thompson gives a mid-project update.
+CEO, Chris Thompson gave an informative overview.

-Transport for West Midlands’ established research and development partnership with YST previously led to the launch of the Travel Assistant service, a forerunner to EV Assist which is now gaining rapid adoption by transport, destination and venue operators to manage socially distanced visitor journeys to events.
-The project team plan to build on this, citing potential trials of EV Assist in the West Midlands from mid 2021.
+Transport for West Midlands’ established research and development partnership with YST previously led to the launch of the travel assistant platform, which underpins EV Assist and is now gaining rapid adoption by transport, destination and venue operators to manage visitors’ trips to events.
+The project team is building on this, citing potential trials of EV Assist in the West Midlands from mid-2021.

-In combination, these outcomes of EV Assist would make a significant contribution to supporting the UK’s transition to electric vehicles over the next decade, building towards and helping to sustain a carbon neutral economy.
+In combination, the outcomes of EV Assist can make a significant contribution to supporting the UK’s transition to electric vehicles over the next decade, building towards and helping to sustain a carbon-neutral economy.

 - To find out more about Transport for West Midlands visit https://www.tfwm.org.uk